Weakest Link: Format

 The programme sees a group of contestants ranging from five to nine players who will need to work as a team to try to win as much as possible of a maximum cash jackpot by correctly answering general-knowledge questions in a series of rapid-fire rounds.

 Each round features a money chain of anywhere from five to nine increasing cash values, with a maximum cash target that the team must attempt to reach within a time limit.
 Questions are asked of the team members sequentially.
 In the first round, play will typically start with the first player alphabetically or by a random-draw before the game starts.
 The team can most quickly achieve the target by stringing together a chain of consecutive correct answers, the minimum number of which depends on the number of "links" in the money chain, usually but not always the same as the number of contestants at the start of the show.
 A correct answer increases the value of the succeeding question, while an incorrect answer breaks the chain, losing all money accumulated in that chain.
 A contestant can secure the accumulated money in the chain by saying "Bank" before their question is asked, some versions require the contestant to wait to bank until their name is called; doing so however resets the chain to zero and the team must rebuild again.
 The round ends when the team has either run out of time or banked the target, in which case the round ends prematurely.
 The target amount is the maximum amount available in the round.
 If the team banks a total exceeding this amount, it is rounded down to the maximum amount.
 Only the money that has been banked is taken forward in the game, forming the total prize money available at the end.
+In the event the host is in the middle of a question when time runs out, the question is abandoned; however, if the question is completely asked before time runs out, the correct answer is announced, whether or not the contestant answered it correctly.